 An elective topic where the students undertake an approved activity that relates to pharmacy and that will enhance their future practice as a pharmacist.

-In this elective, BPharm students will have the opportunity to enhance their learning outside the traditional classroom / placement by completing an emersion task equivalent to 120 hours study in a health-relevant activity.
+In this elective, BPharm students will have the opportunity to learn outside the traditional classroom / placement by completing 120 hours undertaking a health- relevant activity to enhance lifelong learning.

 |Paper title||Elective Studies A|